Used Toyota Corolla for sale nationwide

 Quick Summary

-Not ideal for: Those requiring maximum rear passenger space and boot capacity in the hatchback, or drivers expecting motorway economy to match diesel rivals.
+Not ideal for: Those requiring maximum rear passenger room or boot space in the hatchback, buyers expecting motorway economy to match diesel rivals, or those seeking thrilling driving dynamics.

 Comparison vs Key Rivals